Sterilization (microbiology): Steam

-Proper autoclave treatment will inactivate all resistant bacterial spores in addition to fungi, bacteria, and viruses, but is not expected to eliminate all prions, which vary in their resistance.
+Proper autoclave treatment will inactivate all resistant bacterial spores in addition to fungi, bacteria, and viruses, but is not expected to eliminate all prions, which vary in their heat resistance.
 For prion elimination, various recommendations state 121–132 C for 60 minutes or 134 C for at least 18 minutes.
-The 263K scrapie prion is inactivated relatively quickly by such sterilization procedures; however, other strains of scrapie, and strains of Creutzfeldt-Jakob disease (CKD) and bovine spongiform encephalopathy (BSE) are more resistant.
+The 263K scrapie prion is inactivated relatively quickly by such sterilization procedures; however, other strains of scrapie and strains of Creutzfeldt-Jakob disease (CKD) and bovine spongiform encephalopathy (BSE) are more resistant.
 Using mice as test animals, one experiment showed that heating BSE positive brain tissue at 134–138 C for 18 minutes resulted in only a 2.5 log decrease in prion infectivity.

 Most autoclaves have meters and charts that record or display information, particularly temperature and pressure as a function of time.
 The information is checked to ensure that the conditions required for sterilization have been met.
 Indicator tape is often placed on the packages of products prior to autoclaving, and some packaging incorporates indicators.
 The indicator changes color when exposed to steam, providing a visual confirmation.

 Biological indicators can also be used to independently confirm autoclave performance.
 Simple biological indicator devices are commercially available, based on microbial spores.
 Most contain spores of the heat-resistant microbe Geobacillus stearothermophilus (formerly Bacillus stearothermophilus), which is extremely resistant to steam sterilization.
 Biological indicators may take the form of glass vials of spores and liquid media, or as spores on strips of paper inside glassine envelopes.
-These indicators are placed in locations where it is difficult for steam to reach to verify that steam is penetrating there.
+These indicators are placed in locations where it is difficult for steam to reach to verify that steam is penetrating that area.

 For autoclaving, cleaning is critical.
 Extraneous biological matter or grime may shield organisms from steam penetration.
 Proper cleaning can be achieved through physical scrubbing, sonication, ultrasound, or pulsed air.